kenwals/shinrin-yoku/README.md

 ### Scope

 This is a fictional meetup group, so there are no limitations on the content.
-The site will be made to an MVP first, and if there is additional time, content/features will can be added.
+The site will be made to an MVP first, and if there is additional time, content/features can be added.

 **User stories**